skajimuddin/Python-learning/README.md

-This repository is a collection of code I wrote while learning Java
+This repository is a collection of code I wrote while learning Python